 My group's research at Cornell University is focused on understanding the behavior of materials and devices at the atomic scale.
-Using some of the most powerful electron microscopes in the world, placed in specially-designed and environmentally isolated rooms, we are able to explore the chemistry, electronic structure and bonding inside objects as diverse as transistors, turbine blades, two-dimensional superconductors and fuel cells.
+Using some of the most powerful electron microscopes in the world, placed in specially-designed and environmentally isolated rooms, we are able to explore the chemistry, electronic structure and bonding inside objects as diverse as transistors, turbine blades, two-dimensional superconductors, fuel cells and batteries.
 All of these systems are made up of different materials, and where they join at the atomic scale, the boundary conditions on the quantum mechanical wavefunctions force very different behavior from what might be expected of the bulk materials.
 At these boundaries, where everyday intuition breaks down, we are searching for new and unexpected phases and physics.
-The impact of this research on devices, both larger and small, could be significant.
+The impact of this research on devices, both larger and small, could be very significant.

 - 2012.
 "Direct Imaging of a Two-Dimensional Silica Glass on Graphene."
 Nano Letters 12 (2): 1081-1086. .

 - 2012.
 "Atomic-Resolution Spectroscopic Imaging of Ensembles of Nanocatalyst Particles Across the Life of a Fuel Cell."
 Nano Letters 12 (1): 490-497. .